pymor/pymor/docs/source/tutorial_mor_with_ml.md

 the output dimension.

-In the following, we will extend our problem from the last section by an output functional and use the {class}`~pymor.reductors.neural_network.NeuralNetworkStatefreeOutputReductor` to derive a reduced model that can solely be used to solve for the output quantity without computing a reduced state at all.
+In the following, we will extend our problem from the last section by an output functional and use the {class}`~pymor.reductors.data_driven.DataDrivenReductor` with the argument `target_quantity='output'` to derive a reduced model that can solely be used to solve for the output quantity without computing a reduced state at all.

 For the definition of the output, we define the output of out problem as the l2-product of the solution with the right hand side respectively Dirichlet boundary data of our original problem: